optofab/optofab.github.io/project-requirements.md

 ## Assumptions

-- Customers understand the meanings of parameters in the orders they submit
+- Customers have a technical background in physics or engineering, understand the meanings of parameters in the request form

 - Customers will submit and track their order on the website